Search NWMVCA:

 ARTICLE I: NAME

 Section 1.
-This organization shall be known as "THE NORTHWEST MOSQUITO AND VECTOR CONTROL ASSOCIATION" and shall be represented by the states of Alaska, Idaho, Montana, Oregon, Washington and the provinces of Alberta, British Columbia and Saskatchewan.
+This organization shall be known as "THE NORTHWEST MOSQUITO AND VECTOR CONTROL ASSOCIATION," also known as "NWMVCA," or “the Association,” and shall be represented by the states of Alaska, Idaho, Montana, Oregon, Washington, and the provinces of Alberta, British Columbia, and Saskatchewan.

 ARTICLE II: OBJECTIVES

 Section 1.
-The objectives of the Association shall be to promote close cooperation among those directly or indirectly involved with or interested in understanding the biology and control of insects and rodents of public health importance; to enhance public health and quality of life through the suppression of such insects and/or rodents; to disseminate information to the membership and others; and to promote and develop public interest in accomplishing these objectives.
+The objectives of the Association shall be to promote close cooperation among those directly or indirectly involved with, or interested in, understanding the biology and control of mosquitoes and/or vectors of importance; to enhance public health and quality of life through the suppression of such mosquitoes and/or vectors; to disseminate information to the membership and other interested parties; and to promote and develop public interest in accomplishing these objectives.

 Section 2.
 This Association is organized exclusively for scientific purposes within the meaning of Section 501 (C) (3) of the Internal Revenue Code.

 Section 3.
-Upon the dissolution of this Association, after paying or adequately providing for the debts and obligations of the Association, the remaining assets shall be distributed to a non-profit fund, foundation or corporation, which has established its tax exempt status under Section 50.
+Upon the dissolution of this Association, after paying or adequately providing for the debts and obligations of the Association, the remaining assets shall be distributed to a non-profit fund, foundation, or corporation which has established its tax-exempt status under Section 501 (C) (3) of the Internal Revenue Code.

 ARTICLE III: MEMBERSHIP

 Section 1.
-The membership of the Association shall consist of four classes: Regular Members, Emeritus Members, Honorary Members and Sustaining Associates.
+The membership of the Association shall consist of five classes: Regular Members, Emeritus Members, Honorary Members, Associate Members, and Student Members.

 Section 2.
-Regular Members: All persons who are sufficiently interested in the control or biology of insects or rodents who desire affiliation with this Association shall be entitled to join the Association as regular members.
+Regular Members: All persons who are sufficiently interested in the control or biology of mosquitoes and/or vectors who desire affiliation with this Association shall be entitled to join the Association as Regular Members.

 Section 3.
-Emeritus Members: Emeritus membership may be conferred by the Executive Committee.
-Such members shall have lifetime membership in the Association with all the privileges of regular members including voting and holding office.
-Emeritus members shall pay no dues.
-Emeritus members shall be retired from active service and must have been regular members in good standing with the Association for at least fifteen years.
+Emeritus Members: Emeritus Membership may be conferred by the Executive Committee.
+Such members shall have lifetime membership in the Association with all the privileges of Regular Members, including voting and holding office.
+Emeritus Members shall pay no dues.
+Emeritus Members must have been Regular Members in good standing with the Association for at least fifteen years and must be retired from mosquito- and/or vector-related employment.

 Section 4.
-Honorary Members: Honorary membership may be conferred by action of the membership, on any person who has demonstrated distinguished service in furthering the objectives of the association, entitling them to special recognition.
-A two-thirds affirmative vote of the membership attending a duly called meeting is required to confer the title of Honorary Member.
-Honorary members are entitled to all the rights and privileges of regular members and shall pay no dues.
+Honorary Members: Honorary Membership may be conferred by action of the membership on any person who has demonstrated distinguished service in furthering the objectives of the association, entitling them to special recognition.
+A two-thirds affirmative vote by the membership attending a duly called meeting is required to confer the title of Honorary Member.
+Honorary Members are entitled to all the rights and privileges of Regular Members, including voting and holding office.
+Honorary Members shall pay no dues.

 ARTICLE IV: MEETINGS